-Program Code 10-607-4 2014-2015 Estimated Tuition and Fees: \$9,576 Median Salary Six Months After Graduation: mstc.edu/programsalaries
+Program Code 10-607-4 Estimated Tuition and Fees: mstc.edu/programcosts Median Salary Six Months After Graduation: mstc.edu/programsalaries

 The challenging field of engineering is constantly changing and in need of skilled technicians.
-In this program, you will be trained to work in street and highway construction; sewer and water systems; and railroad, pipeline, powerline, dam, canal, and airport construction.
+In this program, you will be trained to work in street and highway construction; waste and water systems; and railroad, pipeline, powerline, dam, canal, and airport construction.

 You will work in support of civil engineers, designers, surveyors, and city planners.
 Comprehensive training in surveying, soils, and construction material testing will be provided.
-You will also learn about drafting, computer drafting, estimating, system design, mapping, and inspection procedures.
-The Civil Engineering Technology-Highway Technician program prepares you for a variety of positions in the municipal and construction field.
+You will also learn about computer drafting, estimating, system design, mapping, and inspection procedures.
+The Civil Engineering Technology-Highway Technician program prepares you for a variety of positions in state, municipal, and construction fields.